 Requests for Confidential Disclosure Agreements may be submitted electronically through Innovate.

 Describe the terms under which Ohio State and external researchers may share materials, typically for research or evaluation purposes.
 MTAs are administered by our office for incoming and outgoing materials for research purposes and in conjunction with licensing.

 - The Simple MTA or Uniform Biological Material Transfer Agreement (UBMTA) should be used without changes for non-human biological materials that will be used for in vitro research by research colleagues.

 - For human tissue and human research: The transfer of human biologic material, tissue and specimens for use in humans is governed by separate regulations.
-Requests for Material Transfer Agreement to cover these transfers may be submitted electronically through our inventor portal, Innovate.
+Requests for Material Transfer Agreement to cover these transfers may be submitted electronically through Innovate.

 When sharing materials with a company, additional terms and conditions may be required in different circumstances by the company or Ohio State.
 With your MTA request made through Innovate, our contracts officers can help select the appropriate MTA to use.

 Used for transferring protected health information (PHI) or other sensitive data into and out of Ohio State.
 Our office utilizes DUAs for research purposes only.
 If you need to execute a DUA for health care operations, please contact legal counsel for the appropriate health care unit at Ohio State.

 Requests for Data Use Agreements for research purposes may be submitted electronically through Innovate.